-A great deal of football propositions are derivatives, which basically means one line derived from another.
-For example the old suckers bet will either team score three consecutive times is a derivative of both the betting total and the point spread.
-I'll save capping this one as the secrets been well exposed, but back in the day this was highly profitable.
-Local bookies would offer this prop at even money expecting most would wager the no. Meanwhile a large majority of the time one team does score three consecutive times.
+Many football propositions are derivatives, which basically means that one line derives from another.
+For example, the old sucker's bet that either team will score three consecutive times is a derivative of both the betting total and the point spread.
+Back in the day, this was highly profitable.
+Local bookies would offer this prop at even money expecting most would wager the no. Meanwhile, a large majority of the time, one team does score three consecutive times.
 The secret is out on this one, so the same opportunities no longer exist unfortunately.

-To show you a derivative far more useful, take the prop which team will score first.
+Another example of a derivative is a prop on which team will score first.
 This is a derivative of the game's half time point spread and total.
-In fact, so much so, all you need to solve it is figure out what the betting line predicts for the half time score and then plug it into the formula -100*(Favorite Score/Underdog Score)=No-Vig odds that the Favorite scores first.
+In fact, so much so that all you need to solve it is figure out what the betting line predicts for the half time score and then plug it into the following formula

 It's not even critical that you understand all the equations for pricing various prop bets to profit from them.
-If you're able to shop dozens of online betting sites you'll often find things such as this:
+If you're able to shop dozens of online betting sites, you'll often find lines like this for the same game.

-If we kept searching enough to realize that the fair market consensus probability of under 4 sacks is about 50% or maybe a smidgen over (ex: 50.22%), how would you then know whether a bet on under 4.5 at -140 is +EV?
+If you kept searching enough to realize that the fair market consensus probability of under 4 sacks is about 50% or maybe a smidgen over (ex: 50.22%), how would you then know whether a bet on under 4.5 at -140 is +EV?
 For this, you could just run Poisson calculations.
-Wait, what's a Poisson?
-Good question, for this read my article on using Poisson for football prop betting.
+What's a Poisson?
+Read our article on using Poisson for football prop betting to find out.

 Prop Betting Against Friends

-Trust me, while the bet you book might look ugly, I book this bet every year and rarely ever does anyone win!
-Always one of the bottom six teams in the league super unlikely to make the playoffs ends up making it.
-In 2011/12 season the Bengals were on most everyone's pick-six-list, while 75% also had the Broncos.
-It's very difficult to pick five teams that won't make the playoffs; picking six teams is heavy long shot.
+Trust us, while the bet you book might look ugly, we book this bet every year and rarely ever does anyone win!
+Always, one of the bottom six teams in the league super unlikely to get in the playoffs ends up making it.
+It's very difficult to pick five teams that won't make the playoffs; picking six teams is a heavy long shot.

 Final Word on Football Props

-In this article I covered just a small sample of the literally hundreds of different football props offered by online gambling sites and Las Vegas Sportsbooks.
-What's important to note is there is no single book that's ever been written that covers solid prop handicapping advice for any more than just a few props.
+In this article we covered just a small sample of the literally hundreds of different football props offered by online gambling sites and Las Vegas Sportsbooks.
+What's important to note is that there's no single book that's ever been written that covers solid prop handicapping advice for any more than just a few props.
 Props are small markets.
-If you want to learn to wager them profitably, learn and don't teach.
+If you want to wager them profitably, learn and don't teach.
 The more competition you have, the less profit you'll make.
-Seriously for most props the market is so small that having just one added competitor will cost you.
+Seriously, for most props, the market is so small that having just one added competitor will cost you.